alexaiken/mpas-regent/README.md

 I have a task called read_file in mesh_loading.rg that parses this graph.info file and returns an array where each element is the partition number of that cell index.
 We then assign this partition number to the cell and partition in regent based on this.

+We also create halo regions around each partition. partition_s_1 is the immediate ring around each partition, i.e. 10 neighbour cells partition_s_2 is two rings around each partition, so it has the neighbours of all neighbours.
+I.e. 100 cells.

+partition_halo_1 is just the inner halo, so partition_s_1 - cell_partition_initial
+and partition_halo_2 is the outer halo, so partition_s2  - partition_halo_1 - cell_partition_initial

+To understand the halo code, I would recommend reading the sections about images and preimages at http://regent-lang.org/reference/.
+(And ask any questions that may come up, it's a little confusing).

+You can also read about dependent partitioning here: https://drive.google.com/drive/u/1/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W

+A significant TODO would be to find a better way to do dependent partitioning/haloes - because we require each of the 10^2 neighbours to be values in the cell region for dependent partitioning, our cell data structure has 100 fields which is very messy...
 ###